AlexeyMatveev686/office-js-api/Word/Api/Methods/CreatePatternFill.md

 ## Example

-This example creates a pattern fill and applys it to the object using the selected pattern as the object background.
+This example creates a pattern fill and applies it to the object using the selected pattern as the object background.

 ```javascript
 builder.CreateFile("docx");